Internal Environmental Audits

 Appropriate Processing of PCB-Containing Equipment

 In accordance with the PCB Management Rules set out for the purpose of proper management of PCBs and prevention of accidents, KDDI is promoting the disposal of retired equipment that contains PCBs.
-We are continuing to dispose of remaining equipment containing high-concentration PCBs and low-concentration PCBs.
+The remaining equipment containing high concentrations of PCBs was completed by the end of March 2023.
+The disposal of equipment containing low concentrations of PCBs is expected to be completed by the end of FY2024.

 Education and Awareness Raising for Employees